 The majority of respondents positively assessed GHP's diversity and noted that all program attendees have an equal opportunity to learn and express themselves at GHP, no matter their background.
-Ninety-two percent of faculty, 91% of students, and 88% of resident assistants stated that diversity was evident at GHP.
-When asked about diversity in the classroom, 88% of students reported that GHP classes provided space for students to offer diverse opinions.
+Ninety-three percent of faculty and 92 percent of students stated that diversity was evident at GHP.
+When asked about diversity in the classroom, 85 percent of students reported that GHP classes provided space for students to offer diverse opinions.
 The open responses and focus group discussions on diversity also yielded interesting insights.
 The majority of students believed that the experiences and identities of their peers and faculty contributed to their personal growth.
-When asked what forms of diversity need to be fostered at GHP, students, teachers, and resident assistants overwhelmingly selected socioeconomic or geographic diversity as the primary area in need of improvement.
+When asked what forms of diversity need to be fostered at GHP, students, teachers, and resident assistants discussed geographic diversity as the primary area in need of improvement.